HorizonXP/alexabot-asana/README.md

 That's it.
 AlexaBot should be up and running at this point.

 ## Feedback
-This is not an official Asana project.
+This is not an official Wunderlist project.
 Open to all feedback, but I won't have time to maintain this project.
 Hope you find this useful!